jakeiaCyber/jakeiaCyber/README.md

 - 📫 How to reach me: **jakeiacyber@gmail.com**

-- ⚡ Fun fact: **I'm a neovim user, but I also enjoy using IDEs.
-I prefer working in the terminal.**
+- ⚡ Fun fact: **I'm a fan of neovim and tmux.I prefer working in the terminal.**
 ---

 ### :hammer_and_wrench: Technologies and Tools I use: